The Missing U for Efficient Diffusion Models: Abstract

 \section{Abstract}

-Diffusion models are a family of generative models that yield record-breaking performance in tasks such as image synthesis, video generation, and molecule design.
-Despite their capabilities, their efficiency, especially in the reverse denoising process, remains a challenge due to slow convergence rates and high computational costs.
-In this work, we introduce an approach that leverages continuous dynamical systems to design a novel denoising network for diffusion models that is more parameter-efficient, exhibits faster convergence, and demonstrates increased noise robustness.
-Experimenting with denoising probabilistic diffusion models, our framework operates with approximately a quarter of the parameters and $\sim 30\%$ of the Floating Point Operations (FLOPs) compared to standard U-Nets in Denoising Diffusion Probabilistic Models (DDPMs).
-Furthermore, our model is up to $70\%$ faster in inference than the baseline models when measured in equal conditions while converging to better quality solutions.
+Diffusion Probabilistic Models stand as a critical tool in generative modelling, enabling the generation of complex data distributions.
+This family of generative models yields record-breaking performance in tasks such as image synthesis, video generation, and molecule design.
+Despite their capabilities, their efficiency, especially in the reverse process, remains a challenge due to slow convergence rates and high computational costs.
+In this paper, we introduce an approach that leverages continuous dynamical systems to design a novel denoising network for diffusion models that is more parameter-efficient, exhibits faster convergence, and demonstrates increased noise robustness.
+Experimenting with Denoising Diffusion Probabilistic Models (DDPMs), our framework operates with approximately a quarter of the parameters, and $\sim$ 30\% of the Floating Point Operations (FLOPs) compared to standard U-Nets in DDPMs.
+Furthermore, our model is notably faster in inference than the baseline when measured in fair and equal conditions.
+We also provide a mathematical intuition as to why our proposed reverse process is faster as well as a mathematical discussion of the empirical tradeoffs in the denoising downstream task.
+Finally, we argue that our method is compatible with existing performance enhancement techniques, enabling further improvements in efficiency, quality, and speed.